 21 October 2014

 BATE Borisov navigated their way past three qualifying rounds to reach the Champions League proper, but it was a pretty miserable group stage for the Belarusian side.
-The seven goals in this game contributed towards a total of 24 by teams against BATE in 2014-15 – no team has ever conceded more often in a Champions League group campaign.
+The seven goals in this game contributed towards a total of 24 conceded by BATE in 2014-15 – no team has ever conceded more in a Champions League group campaign.

 Bayern Munich 7-0 Shakhtar Donetsk